-Many investors will either a) put blind faith in a sponsor because they know and trust them, and/or b) jump to the returns a deal promises and base their decision on whether to invest on those key variables.
-In doing so, they overlook an analysis of the market in which the deal is being proposed.
+Many investors will either a) put blind faith in a sponsor because they know and trust them and/or b) jump to the returns a deal promises and base their decision on whether to invest on those key variables.
+In doing so, they overlook analyzing the market in which the deal is being proposed.
 A deal led by an otherwise remarkable sponsor who promises tremendous returns may wind up being a terrible investment if the market does not support the deal in question.

 It is always best to invest in an area with a thriving